-At the first committee meeting for each graduate student, which is to be held before the fall semester of Year 2, the student's committee will be responsible for determining if the student should continue in the Biology Department's graduate program.
+At the first committee meeting for each graduate student, which is to be held before the fall semester of year two, the student's committee will be responsible for determining if the student should continue in the Department of Biology's graduate program.
 The following skills will be evaluated by examining the student's performance in courses, teaching assignments, research, and by the student's performance during the committee meeting.